brandonjackson/global-dialogues/docs/research_insights_prompts.md

 # Prompt for generating Human Readable Survey

-Given the survey questions shown in the attached GD[N]_discussion_guide.csv, generate a human-readable version of the survey in markdown format as a numbered list of the survey questions or text ('speaks') and any options provided for each question, in precisely this style:
+Given the survey questions shown in the associated Data/GD[N]/GD[N]_discussion_guide.csv, generate a human-readable version of the survey in markdown format as a numbered list of the survey questions or text ('speaks') and any options provided for each question, in precisely this style:

 ```
 1. Please select your preferred language: